If you think Mongolian beef is Mongolian cuisine, think again.

 There are a few stir-fried Chinese takeouts on this blog which is closely related to Mongolian beef.
 These are stir fry beef with ginger and scallion (薑葱牛肉), Mongolian beef (蒙古牛肉), General Tso’s chicken (左宗棠雞), and Sweet and sour chicken (咕嚕肉).

 The major difference among these dishes is the savory sauce.
-In a nutshell, Mongolian beef is sweeter than stir-fry beef with ginger and scallion and does not include tomato ketchup as in sweet and sour chicken.
+In a nutshell, Mongolian beef is sweeter than stir-fried beef with ginger and scallion and does not include tomato ketchup as in sweet and sour chicken.

 The following is the summary of the sauce ingredients for these dishes.
 You can access these recipes by clicking the links.
-If you like Mongolian beef, chances are you will also like these related stir0frying dishes.
+If you like Mongolian beef, chances are you will also like these related stir-frying dishes.

-• Mongolian beef: Light soy sauce, dark soy sauce, sugar, Shaoxing wine (optional), dried red chili (optional).
+- Mongolian beef: Light soy sauce, dark soy sauce, sugar, Shaoxing wine (optional), dried red chili (optional).

-• General Tso’s chicken: Dark soy sauce, light soy sauce, Shaoxing wine, rice vinegar sugar, sesame oil, tomato paste, cornstarch.
+- General Tso’s chicken: Dark soy sauce, light soy sauce, Shaoxing wine, rice vinegar sugar, sesame oil, tomato paste, cornstarch.

-• Sweet and sour chicken: Tomato ketchup, chili sauce 40g, plum sauce, sugar, lemon juice., salt.
+- Sweet and sour chicken: Tomato ketchup, chili sauce 40g, plum sauce, sugar, lemon juice., salt.

-• Beef Stir Fry With Ginger And Scallion: Oyster sauce, light soy sauce, sugar, salt, ground white pepper.
+- Beef Stir Fry With Ginger And Scallion: Oyster sauce, light soy sauce, sugar, salt, ground white pepper.

 Note: Dried red chili should be available at the Asian grocery store near you.
 You can use red pepper flakes as a substitute.